What to do if you want to complain about the work of the National Audit Office.

 If we are unable to respond within 20 working days because, for example, the matters you raise require more detailed investigation, we will let you know.

 We will make every effort to satisfactorily resolve your complaint in the first instance.
-However, if you are not satisfied by our response or by the way that your complaint was handled, you should contact the Director of Corporate Affairs (contact details below).
-The director will arrange for the case to be reconsidered by a member of staff who was not previously involved in handling your complaint.
+However, if you are not satisfied by our response or by the way that your complaint was handled, you should contact the Head of Policy (contact details below).
+The Head of Policy will arrange for the case to be reconsidered by a member of staff who was not previously involved in handling your complaint.
 This stage will involve a full independent review of the handling of your complaint and all associated papers.
 The outcome of this review will be communicated to you in writing.

 If you are unsatisfied by the outcome of the independent review you can request that the matter be referred to NAO Senior Management who will consider whether: